Loomis Brain Injury Lawyer

 - Airway Protection: The first step is to protect the patient’s airway.
 If the airway is obstructed, the physician will try to clear the airway and intubate the patient.
 This will ensure that oxygen is flowing to the brain.

-- Ventilation: Once the patient is breathing, the doctor will maintain safe levels of oxygen and carbon dioxide.
-Proper levels of both gases are important for keeping the intracranial pressure in a safe range.
+- Ventilation: Once the patient is breathing, the doctor will maintain safe oxygen and carbon dioxide levels.
+Proper levels of both gases are essential for keeping the intracranial pressure in a safe range.

 - Blood Pressure: The patient’s blood pressure must be normalized.
 To accomplish this, the physician may employ IV fluids or even a blood transfusion.
-Ensuring that the blood pressure is at a safe level will help keep the appropriate amount of blood flowing to the injured area.
+Ensuring that the blood pressure is safe will help keep the appropriate amount of blood flowing to the injured area.

 When patients suffer a traumatic brain injury, the financial aspect is likely not the highest priority.
-People need to understand that the financial ramifications of a traumatic brain injury have the potential to last for the rest of the patient’s life.
-When someone has suffered a head injury due to negligent or reckless conduct, the responsible party should be held accountable.
+People need to understand that the financial ramifications of a traumatic brain injury can last for the rest of the patient’s life.
+The responsible party should be held accountable when someone has suffered a head injury due to negligent or reckless conduct.

 Watch the video below to learn about new technology and treatments for patients with a TBI.Loomis Brain Injury Lawyer

-I’m Ed Smith, a Loomis Brain Injury Lawyer.
 The management of an acute traumatic brain injury is no easy task.
-If you or someone you know has suffered a serious head injury, please reach out to us at 916.921.6400 for friendly, free advice.
+If you or someone you know has suffered a severe head injury, please reach out to our experienced Loomis brain injury attorneys at 916.921.6400 or 800.404.5400 for friendly, free advice.

 Photo by Pixabay